RJmsG/ACPL/README.md

 I was gonna call it ASPL, but the name stuck.

 ## More information
-ACPL's latest version is 1.2, it is mainained by Me(RJmsG).
+The ACPL compiler's latest version is 1.3, and it is developed by Me(RJmsG) and ShowierData9978.
+The current version of the language itself is A22'3

-### Whats new in 1.2?
+### Whats new in A22'3 & the compiler?
-A few small changes have been added:

-1) Embedded GCC
-2) Default option to download the generated C code
+Quite a bit of changes:

+1) Fixed an error involving no newline at the end of files.
+2) Added new Dynamic Arrays and FAV(Flexible Address Variables)!
+3) Rewritten and removed some unnecesary compiler code involving output.
+4) Added ability to import other ACPL and C files.
+5) Added new form of data storage.

 ### Goals for ACPL:

-1) support for dynamic arrays
-2) full port to the C language
+1) Full port to the C language
-3) switch to llvm
+2) Switch to llvm
-4) Support for C & Python based libraries
+3) Native support for C and Python

+A goal has finally been reached! (support for dynamic arrays)

 #### I am currently looking for other's help to make ACPL better
 If you can, join the project and spread the word!